-- A LED to shows if the Tool is correctly placed on the Tool Station - A bayonet coupling makes syringe changes faster Improved guidance of the lower needle guide
+- A LED to show if the Tool is correctly placed on the Tool Station - A bayonet coupling makes syringe changes faster and improves the guidance of the lower needle guide

 The holder is fixed in position by the retaining nut.
 No O-rings are necessary to fix or protect the SPME Arrow holder.